MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 #### Task 2: Plan the comment controller.

+1. In the **DetailedPlanningDocument**, locate the "MVC Controllers" section.

-1. Based on your reading of the **InitialInvestigation** document, add and describe a controller for comments in **Table 2: MVC Controllers** using the following information:
+2. Based on your reading of the **InitialInvestigation** document, add and describe a controller for comments in **Table 2: MVC Controllers** using the following information:
     - Controller name: **CommentController**

-2. In **Table 2: MVC Controllers**, add an action using the following information:
+3. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **CommentController**
     - Action name: **DisplayComments (GET)**
     - Action description: **This action runs when the user clicks the “Add a Comment” link in the DisplayPhoto view.
 The action creates a new instance of the Comment model class and sets its PhotoID to be the ID of the current Photo.
 It passes this new comment to the AddComment view**

-3. In **Table 2: MVC Controllers**, add an action using the following information:
+4. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **CommentController**
     - Action name: **AddComment (GET)**
     - Action description: **This action runs when the user clicks “Submit” in the AddComment view.
 The action saves the details of the new comment in the database and redirects the user to the DisplayPhoto view**

-4. In **Table 2: MVC Controllers**, add an action using the following information:
+5. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **CommentController**
     - Action name: **AddComment (POST)**
     - Action description: **This action runs when the user clicks the “Add a Comment” link in the DisplayPhoto view.
 The action creates a new instance of the Comment model class and sets its PhotoID to be the ID of the current Photo.
 It passes this new comment to the AddComment view**

-5. Merge all the rows in the **Controller** column that belong to the **CommentController** controller, and save the document.
+6. Merge all the rows in the **Controller** column that belong to the **CommentController** controller, and save the document.

 >**Results** : After completing this exercise, you will be able to create proposals for controllers, and configure their properties and data types.